hiddenspirit/visualsubsync/Release/jsplugin/readme.txt

-VSSCore.GetPrevious(Subtitle) : Return the subtitle previous to the specified one VSSCore.GetFirstSelected() : Return the first selected subtitle VSSCore.GetNextSelected(Subtitle) : Return the next selected subtitle after the specified one
+VSSCore.GetPrevious(Subtitle) : Return the subtitle previous to the specified one VSSCore.GetFirstSelected() : Return the first selected subtitle VSSCore.GetNextSelected(Subtitle) : Return the next selected subtitle after the specified one VSSCore.MeasureStringWidth(FontName, FontSize, IsBold, Text) : Return the width of the text in pixels.

 Subtitle.Index : Index of the subtitle
 Subtitle.Start : Start time in ms of the subtitle